Local Walks from Temple Sowerby

 Temple Sowerby – Acorn Bank – Newbiggin

 The footpath takes you through the woodland at Acorn Bank and then along side Crowdundle Beck to Newbiggin where you can visit the Church of St Edmund.
-When open you can also visit the House and Gardens at Acorn Bank (fee payable).
+When open you can also visit the the Woodland, Gardens and Water Mill at Acorn Bank, National Trust (fee payable).
 The walk can be started from Temple Sowerby or Newbiggin.
 Click here for details.

 Long Distance Walks Passing through Temple Sowerby